 Some cities have good public transportation that is much more economical than owning a car for routine trips such as getting to work.
 Still other cities and towns have walkable neighborhoods with good stores and services that reduce the need for routine car trips.

-Your ability get by with fewer or no cars, or use alternative or public transportation is often dictated by where you work and live.
+Your ability to get by with fewer or no cars, or use alternative or public transportation is often dictated by where you work and live.
 If you are considering a change to your housing situation, be sure to examine transportation options as well.

 Cost of food

 For packaged products you do buy (from applesauce to tomato sauce), clip coupons if you have a lot of time to devote to the practice.
 Better yet, learn to cook from scratch.
 Following the advice above, you don’t need a recipe for oatmeal or sandwiches.
-So you really only need a few basic recipes for soup, stew, and stir fry.
+So you really only need a few basic recipes for soup, stews and stir-frys.
 Then just vary the ingredients seasonally or according to what you can buy cheaply in any given week.

 But what about chips, sodas, snacks and desserts?
 Ah, these nonessential items should not come out of your food budget, they should come out of your budget for extras.

 There are a couple of different approaches to saving money on essential clothes.

 One is to buy high-quality garments that don’t go out of style (and don’t wear out).
 Buy them on sale, at discount stores or second-hand stores specializing in curated high-end labels.
 Pay attention to cleaning labels.
 For garments that need to be dry cleaned, you will need to budget for that expense in order to get the most value from these clothes.
 But well-made, classic garments can last a lifetime.